 In 2012 the white flag was retired as a nod to the “No White Flags” movement, which seeks a cure for the neuromuscular disease Amyotrophic Lateral Sclerosis (ALS).
 The movement was launched by football icon and WSU alumnus Steve Gleason, who suffers from the disease and has become a leading spokesman in the quest for a cure.
 The Ol’ Crimson Booster Club sold the retired flag for $750 and donated proceeds to the Team Gleason charitable foundation.

-On October 7, 2017, a brand new flag will represent WSU in its 200th consecutive appearance on College GameDay.
-Pounds and his wife, Mila, are still putting the finishing touches on the secret new design to be unveiled in Fort Worth, Texas, on the campus of Texas Christian University.
+On October 7, 2017, a brand new flag represented WSU in its 200th consecutive appearance on College GameDay.
+Pounds and his wife, Mila, unveiled a secret new design in Fort Worth, Texas, on the campus of Texas Christian University.

-What started out as a display of school pride has grown into a campaign to get College GameDay to broadcast from Pullman.
-Pounds thinks it will happen soon.
+What started out as a display of school pride grew into a campaign to get College GameDay to broadcast from Pullman.

 “People say they’ll never come.
-I have to chuckle,” Pounds said optimistically.
+I have to chuckle,” Pounds said optimistically in 2017.